 Numerous statutory provisions limit the conduct of insurers operating within Indiana.
 An insurer may not, for example, attempt to conclude a claim for less than a reasonable amount (for example by refusing to pay for necessary repair elements), nor may they refuse to pay for necessary replacement parts selected by the consumer.
-See Section IV.A.1 and 2, below.

-9Doc.
+&lt;sup>9Doc.
 No. 158, Omnibus Response to Various Motions to Dismiss